 Ask for a line-item breakdown so comparison is clearer.

 That breakdown shows where the margin sits and where a low quote is being held together with missing details.
 It also helps when two suppliers look close on paper but one is hiding packing or revision costs.
-The cheapest line item is not always the cheapest landed order.
+The cheapest line item is not always the cheapest landed order, especially once packaging and freight are added.

 Production steps and turnaround from sample approval to shipment